juliagviu/perceived_gloss_wsl/README.md

 ## Rendering dataset

-To render your own synthetic dataset, you can use the script `render.py`, installing the rquirements using the file `requirements_rendering.txt`:
+To render your own synthetic dataset, you can use the script `render.py`, installing the requirements with the file `requirements_rendering.txt`:

 ```
 pip install -r requirements_rendering.txt